-Through pre-program requirements, the University's education programs ensure that all candidates have knowledge in the liberal arts.
+Candidates must repeat all or part of those courses with unsatisfactory grades before enrolling in the student teaching.
+Advisors must approve candidates for student teaching placements.
+Through pre-program requirements, the University's education programs ensure that all candidates are strongly educated in the liberal arts, social sciences, STEM disciplines, and the arts.
 During the professional sequence, candidates gain essential knowledge and skills and participate in varied field experiences in P-12 schools.
 University faculty, as well as local school district teachers, counselors and administrators, participate in the program and contribute to its quality and relevance.

-Every College of Education and Counseling student will be prepared not only with knowledge, but also with strong values, an educational philosophy centered on meeting the needs of the individual child, and a base of practical experience on which to build.
+Every College of Education and Counseling student will be prepared not only with knowledge, but also with strong values, a culturally responsive educational philosophy centered on meeting the needs of the individual student, and a base of practical experience on which to build.